Zawe-010/car-dealership-website/README.md

 The project includes the following files:

 - `index.html` - The main HTML file for the website layout.
-- `styles5.css` - CSS file for styling the website.
+- `styles.css` - CSS file for styling the website.
 - `scripts.js` - JavaScript file for any dynamic functionality.
 - Images of various McLaren models (`.jpg` files).